hbctraining/Training-modules/Basic_shell/README.md

 ### Description

-This repository has teaching materials for a **2-3 hour**, hands-on **Introduction to the command-line interface** workshop led at a relaxed pace.
+This repository has teaching materials for a **2-3 hour**, hands-on **Basic Shell** workshop led at a relaxed pace.

 ### Learning Objectives

 * Recognize the importance of shell in the analysis of high throughput sequencing (HTS) data
-* Install and locate the software/tools necessary for accessing the command line
+* Install and locate the software/tools necessary for accessing the shell
 * Describe the organization of the file directory and how to move through it
 * Demonstrate different ways to manipulate files, such as moving, copying, and renaming
 * Compare different commands for examining small or large files